caramnix/BeautyBot/README.md

 Created with Olivia Ridge for CSE 5524.

-All code is in Matlab.
+All code is in MATLAB.